• Skip to primary navigation

 TVP crumbles breakfast scramble is ready to serve.

-3 tablespoon lemon juice, 3 tablespoon cilantro, 2 teaspoon salt
+3 tbsp lemon juice, 3 tbsp cilantro, 2 tsp salt

 finally added lemon juice, and chopped cilantro. mix well.